 In 1965, with the introduction of a conventional 'plough off final', there was one champion in conventional ploughing.
 When a reversible plough off final was introduced in 1990, there were then two champions - one in conventional and one reversible ploughing.

-The most recent change made was in 2017, when three more plough-off finals were introduced for vintage ploughing - trailed, hydraulic and classic ploughs.
-There is now also a title for the overall Supreme Champion.
+More changes were made in 2017, when three more plough-off finals were introduced for vintage ploughing - trailed, hydraulic and classic ploughs - and the title for the overall Supreme Champion was brought in.
+In 2022 an additional plough-off final was added for classic reversible ploughing.

 1951 Newton Kyme, Tadcaster, North Yorkshire, England